JagandeepBrar/package-wake-on-lan/README.md

 The class has a static function, `validate(String address)` which allows easy validation that an IPv4 address string is correctly formatted.

-Create an `IPv4Address` instance by using `IPv4Address(address)` where `address` is a string representation of the broadcast address of the network ([easily find your broadcast address using this tool](https://remotemonitoringsystems.ca/broadcast.php)).
+Create an `IPv4Address` instance by using `IPv4Address(address)` where `address` is a string representation of the broadcast address of the network ([easily find your broadcast address using this tool][broadcast-tool]).
 The factory will call the validation function mentioned above, but will throw a `FormatException` on a poorly constructed string, so it is recommended to validate it first.

 ```dart
 String address = '192.168.1.1';